 Full illumination will be provided along the entire length of the crossing, along both the approach from the plaza to the main span bridge, and on the main span bridge itself.
+It is recognized that lighting and illumination of the bridge structure and bridge facility may pose a hazard to nocturnal bird species, with the degree of hazard also being a function of the bridge type (cable-stayed or suspension).
 Additional details of illumination along the crossing will be considered during future design stages.
+Design considerations will include showcase lighting to highlight the architectural amenities of the bridge, safety considerations, and mitigation affects on bird migration.